Planning a funeral

 Customised orders of services can be created to provide your loved ones with information about the day, readings, hymns, and other details.
 This can ensure people have guidance about the day minimising any unnecessary questions which could cause additional stress.
 These programs can also serve as beautiful keepsakes for your loved ones to take home and cherish forever.

 Additionally, flowers are also a beautiful and often symbolic addition to a funeral.
 When selecting floral arrangements it is important that they hold special meaning and reflect your personality or the personality of the deceased.
-In the United Kingdom the most popular funeral flower is Lillies.6 Lillies typically symbolise “radiance and purity” meaning the soul of the deceased is returning to peace.7
+In the United Kingdom the most popular funeral flower is Lillies.
+Lillies typically symbolise “radiance and purity” meaning the soul of the deceased is returning to peace.7

-However, if you fancy something a little more bright and colorful – Roses, Gerbera Daisies, Sunflowers, or Carnations are nice options.
-Roses are versatile flowers that come in a wide range of colors including red, yellow, pink, and orange.
+However, if you fancy something a little more bright and colourful – Roses, Gerbera Daisies, Sunflowers, or Carnations are nice options.
+Roses are versatile flowers that come in a wide range of colours including red, yellow, pink, and orange.
 Red roses symbolise love and respect, while yellow roses represent friendship and joy.
 Pink roses convey admiration and gratitude, while orange roses symbolise enthusiasm and energy.
-Gerbera Daisies are cheerful and colorful flowers that come in a variety of bold and vibrant hues, including red, orange, yellow, pink, and purple.
+Gerbera Daisies are cheerful and colourful flowers that come in a variety of bold and vibrant hues, including red, orange, yellow, pink, and purple.
 They symbolise innocence, purity, and happiness, making them a fitting choice for celebrating life.

 Similarly, sunflowers are also a bright and cheerful flower that symbolises adoration, loyalty, and longevity.
 Their vibrant yellow petals and large, sunny blooms can bring a sense of warmth and positivity to funeral arrangements.
-Lastly, Carnations are also a nice choice with their long-lasting flowers that come in a variety of colors, including bright shades of red, pink, yellow, orange, and purple.
+Lastly, Carnations are also a nice choice with their long-lasting flowers that come in a variety of colours, including bright shades of red, pink, yellow, orange, and purple.
 They symbolise love, admiration, and remembrance, making them a meaningful choice for honoring yours or a loved one’s memory.

 Gorgeous photographs and memorabilia displays